Centerville, Utah: Economy

-In addition, several professional businesses including real estate, insurance and service based businesses can be found.
+In addition, several professional businesses including real estate, insurance and service-based businesses are located here.

 Education

 Centerville maintains five public schools in the city.
 The nearest high school is Viewmont High School, located south of Centerville in the city of Bountiful.
-There are four elementary schools: Jenny P. Stewart, J.A.
+There are four elementary schools: Jennie P. Stewart, J.A.
 Taylor, Reading, and Centerville.
 There is one Junior High, a 7-9 school called Centerville Junior High.